IHE/publications/ITI/TF/readme.md

 * indexing to replace text references with HTML links

 ### Word issues:
 * Volume 2 b, ITI-40 has and bold/underline text.
 * Volume 1, Section 4, EUA has bold/italic text.
 * the HTML converted from word contains all images but in low resolution.
 These must be replaced by higher resolution images.
 * some word drawings are not converted properly (see Figure 27.3.2.1-1)
+* The listing in 3.53.4.1.4.3 looks upgly after conversion.
+It should have the same word style as the listing in 3.53.4.1.4.2

 ### Styling
 - Not defined yet